-The hospital told them the ward needed to be repainted, but no one was allowed near the area, she said.
+The hospital told them the ward needed to be repainted, but no one was allowed near the area.

 Mandela underwent treatment for a recurrent lung infection and surgery to extract gallstones over Christmas, during his longest stint in hospital since his release from prison in 1990.